The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

 about filtering spam often have difficulty training Bayes DBs.
 End

-users with no training, no time, and no discipline can only poison a
+users with no training, no time and no discipline can only poison a

-Bayes DB, and in so doing lower the effectiveness of other spam
+Bayes DB and in doing so lower the effectiveness of other spam

 filters.